 Along with the natural scenery on offer, both the Bahamas and St Lucia have a wealth of attractions and cultural experiences worth checking out.

 The Bahamas is a fascinating mix of culture, with African, British and American influences.
-In fact with its close proximity to the U.S., there’s no doubt there’s a very ‘American’ feel to the tourist hot-spots in the Bahamas.
-That’s not so true for St Lucia, which definitely feels more ‘Caribbean’.
+But with its close proximity to the U.S., there’s no doubt there’s a very ‘American’ feel to the tourist hot-spots in the Bahamas.

-However, the Bahamas still has much culture on offer.
+However despite the American fast food restaurants and chain hotels, the Bahamas still has lots of culture on offer.

 The vibrant rhythmic national music of the Bahamas, Goombay, was created as a way for slaves to pass down traditions and customs.
 Goombay continues to this day, and is a staple of fun summer festivals in the country.
 The Heritage Museum of the Bahamas in Nassau is a good place to visit to find out more about the history of the Bahamas.